-2 Hurricanes Could Be In Gulf Coast Early Next Week, Weather Service Says
+2 Hurricanes Could Form In Gulf Of Mexico Next Week — A First

 "This rainfall could cause flash and urban flooding," the hurricane center says.

-Laura is expected to be a hurricane when it reaches the U.S. coast near the Alabama-Florida border, the NHC said in an advisory at 11 a.m.
-ET Friday.
+Laura is expected to be a hurricane when it reaches the U.S. coast near the Alabama-Florida border, the center says.

-The 2020 Atlantic hurricane season is already setting records, with named storms forming at a pace never seen before.
+The 2020 Atlantic hurricane season is already setting records with named storms forming at a pace never seen before.
 The latest estimates from the National Oceanic and Atmospheric Administration call for nearly twice the normal number of named storms in 2020.

-Climate change has been linked to the more common occurrence of major hurricanes globally as well as the rising number of hurricanes in the Atlantic.
+Climate change has been linked to the more frequent occurrence of major hurricanes globally as well as the rising number of hurricanes in the Atlantic.
 In addition to strong winds, many of the most dangerous storms in recent years have brought tremendous amounts of rain – creating new threats to people and infrastructure far inland from the coast.